BlueBrain/Brayns/README.md

       -DCMAKE_PREFIX_PATH=/path/to/OSPRay/cmake/config/folder
     $ make -j

-This will build the core of Brayns, the braynsService application, the CircuitExplorer plugin and the unit tests.
+This will build the core of Brayns, the braynsService application, the CircuitExplorer and AtlasExplorer plugins and the unit tests.

 The following cmake options (shown with their default value) can be used during CMake build run to customize the components to build as *-DVARIABLE=ON|OFF* :

 * **BRAYNS_TESTS_ENABLED** (Default ON) - Activate unit tests
 * **BRAYNS_SERVICE_ENABLED** (Default ON) - Activate braynsService app
 * **BRAYNS_CIRCUITEXPLORER_ENABLED** (Default ON) - Activate CircuitExplorer plugin
-* **BRAYNS_ATLASEXPLORER_ENABLED** - (Default OFF) Activate AtlasExplorer plugin
+* **BRAYNS_ATLASEXPLORER_ENABLED** - (Default ON) Activate AtlasExplorer plugin

 ## Running

-**Important:** All the libraries on which Brayns depends must be reachable through the **LD_LIBRARY_PATH** environmental variable, including plugin libraries.
+**Important:** All the dynamic libraries on which Brayns depends must be reachable through the **LD_LIBRARY_PATH** environmental variable.

 ### braynsService application